handmade baby shower gift crochet bunny lovey

 Supplies

 • Yarn: Medium/4 weight in 2 colors: Main and Trim.
 A small bit of Black for the eyes.
-You can use the trim for the Nose, or choose to use a bit of peach or pink.
+You can use any color for the nose.

 • Basic amigurumi supplies